A MORAL AGENDA BASED ON FUNDAMENTAL RIGHTS

 Did you know that we imprison and detain more people, especially poor people, than any country in the world?

 The U.S. has the highest incarceration rate in the world, almost five times the average for other wealthy countries.
+The mass incarceration system costs at least $182 billion every year, including $80.7 billion for public corrections agencies and $63.2 billion for policing.
 Since 1976, federal spending on prisons increased tenfold to $7.5 billion a year.
 The number of sentenced state and federal inmates grew from 188,000 in 1968 to nearly 1.5 million in 2016.
+Two thirds of these inmates are people of color, while Native Americans are incarcerated at a 38 percent higher rate than the national average.

 Since 1970, counties with fewer than 250,000 people have driven jail growth, reflecting a shift in rural and urban incarceration trends.
 Women held in local jails are the fastest-growing segment of incarcerated people in the United States; most are Black or Latinx.
 From 1970 to 2014, the total female jail population increased 14-fold from under 8,000 to nearly 110,000.
 More than 80 percent of these women were imprisoned for non-violent offenses.